QDRIVEdotDev/QDRIVE-Self-Healing-SFTP-Server/docs/LOREBANNER.md

 ---

 ### III.
-Interdimensional Narrative
+Interdimensional Access
-The "Mind Prison" logic serves as the project's unique signature.
+The "Mind Prison" logic serves as the project's identity.

 * **The Space Judge**: An automated interdimensional authority that sentences unauthorized users to "Mind Prison".
 * **The Sentence**: 100,000,000 perceived Earth years.